Login

 • Coca tea served each morning in your tent

-• Boiled water and snacks
+• Boiled water and snacks throughout the trek

-• Fluent English/ Spanish speaking guide
+• Fluent English/Spanish speaking guide

-• Large Dining tent, table, stools, all cutlery, and kitchen tent
+• All gear and camping supplies, including large dining tent, table, stools, cutlery, and kitchen tent

-• Portable toilet
+• Portable toilet for campsite convenience

-• Duffel bag for you to pack your personal belongings into
+• Duffel bag for your personal belongings

-• Fees to access private land
+• Access fees to private land along the trail

-• First aid kit including oxygen tank
+• First aid kit including an oxygen tank for altitude support

-• Sleeping pad
+• Sleeping pad for comfortable rest

-• Guided tour of the ruins
+• Guided tour of the Choquequirao ruins

 Price Excludes

-• Trekking poles (Available to rent in Cusco)($10US)
+• Trekking poles – Available to rent in Cusco ($15 USD per person)

 What To Bring

-• Toiletries (toilet paper, wet wipes, personal towel)
+• Toiletries: Toilet paper, wet wipes, personal towel

-• Camera with spare batteries
+• Camera with spare batteries or power bank

 • Insect repellent